KrystalCoding/GuessTheColors/README.md

 -Grammar
     - Grammer in README.md was checked on [Grammarly](https://app.grammarly.com/).

-### Unfixed Bugs/Flaws
+### Unfixed Bugs
+- There are no unfixed Bugs, but here are the notes for future adjusments I might make to the site:
     - In the future, as it is very unlikely the deeper philosophical nature of this faux-game will be fully appreciated, I will make a max-score that ends in a win/lose scenario.
     - I would like to, in time, create a function for the Game Area to disappear when the Game Instructions area is visible.
+    - There is a tag called "game-container" that is called but unused in the JavaScript file.
+I am intentionally leaving it there for future use of that specific section.

 ## Deployment
 - The Club's Website was deployed using GitHub pages.
 The steps to deploy are the following: